 Treat Depression Naturally by Finding Underlying Cause

-If you’re suffering from depression, eliminating gluten by strictly avoiding all foods containing wheat, barley, rye, and oats (unless they are certified gluten-free oats) is just one of many dietary changes you can try.
+If you’re suffering from depression, try eliminating gluten by strictly avoiding all foods containing wheat, barley, rye, and oats (unless they are certified gluten-free oats), as one depression treatment option.

 A host of nutritional and dietary issues, from gluten intolerance to blood sugar imbalances to vitamin and mineral deficiencies, have been studied and found to be underlying causes of depression.

 Tell us and share with our readers whether you’ve encountered a link between gluten and depression or whether a gluten-free diet has made a difference in your other symptoms.
-Share your thoughts in the Comments section below.
+Share your experience on seeking help with depression in the comments section below.

 Originally published in 2015 and regularly updated.